 The infant's food selection is expanded by adding cereal meals and other cereal products, as well as fish, chicken and meat.
 There is no need to delay trials with any foods, even in families with allergies.
 Foods and beverages high in sugar or salt should not be given to infants before the age of one year.
-Regular fat-free milk is a suitable choice for mealtime beverage starting at one year, and fermented milk products starting at 10 months.
-Children do not need the milk products intended for 1-3-year olds or flavoured milk products either, but can start to drink regular fat-free milk at about the age of one year.
+Conventional fat free cow's milk or fortified, unsweetened plant based beverages used in the same way as milk are suited as a drink from around the age of one year and fermented milk products from the age of 10 months.
+The child does not at any stage need any so-called "growingup" formulas or flavoured milks for 1-3 year-olds.
+Plant based rice drinks are not suited for children under six years of age when used as the only food beverage (see Annex Table 1 p.
+109).